bchateli/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I received the Electronics and Telecommunications engineering master's degree at the [National Institute of Applied Sciences (INSA), Rennes, France](https://www.insa-rennes.fr/electronics-telecommunications.html) and the research master's degree in Microtechnologies, Architecture, Communication Networks and Systems also at [INSA Rennes](https://www.insa-rennes.fr/master-electronics.html) in 2022.

-I did my End-Of-Studies project at the [Institute of Research and Technology b<>com](https://b-com.com) (Rennes, France).
-I was working on SISO-OFDM channel estimation using model-based machine learning techniques.

-I am currently pursuing a PhD degree with [Mitsubishi Electric R&D Centre Europe (MERCE)](https://www.mitsubishielectric-rce.eu) (Rennes, France) and [IETR](https://www.ietr.fr/), INSA Rennes (Rennes, France).
+I am currently pursuing a PhD degree with [Mitsubishi Electric R&D Centre Europe (MERCE)](https://www.mitsubishielectric-rce.eu) (Rennes, France) and [IETR](https://www.ietr.fr/), INSA Rennes (Rennes, France) under the supervision of Matthieu CRUSSIERE, [Luc LE MAGOAROU](https://luclemagoarou.netlify.app/) and Vincent CORLAY.
 My subject title is "Frugal AI for communication/localization convergence".

-My current research interests include **_signal processing_**, **_applied mathematics_**, **_wireless communications_**, and **_artificial intelligence_**.
+Prior to that I received the Electronics and Telecommunications engineering master's degree (M.Sc. equivalent) at the [National Institute of Applied Sciences (INSA), Rennes, France](https://www.insa-rennes.fr/electronics-telecommunications.html) and the research master's degree (M.Sc.) in Microtechnologies, Architecture, Communication Networks and Systems also at [INSA Rennes](https://www.insa-rennes.fr/master-electronics.html) in 2022.
+I did my End-Of-Studies project at the [Institute of Research and Technology b<>com](https://b-com.com) (Rennes, France) where I was working on SISO-OFDM channel estimation using model-based machine learning techniques.